-Turkey has a long history, cultural heritage and vibrant social life which makes it attractive for every type of people.
-Seas encircle it on three sides: the Aegean Sea is to the west, the Black Sea to the north, and the Mediterranean Sea to the south, Makes it easy to access about 1.6 billion customers in Europe, Eurasia, the Middle East and North Africa.
-Istanbul is the only City that lies on two continents (Asia and Europe ) and is a hub from where you can reach anywhere.
+Turkey boasts a rich cultural heritage and a dynamic social life, making it an attractive destination for people from all walks of life.
+Bordered by three seas – the Aegean to the west, the Black Sea to the north, and the Mediterranean to the south – Turkey offers easy access to approximately 1.6 billion customers across Europe, Eurasia, the Middle East, and North Africa.
+Istanbul, the only city that straddles two continents – Asia and Europe – serves as a hub from which one can reach anywhere.

-Also, Turkey is one of the most stable countries in the region, offering a peaceful environment and welcoming people of all origins.
+Furthermore, Istanbul is one of the fastest-growing metropolises in the world, with prices that remain reasonable when compared to other major cities across the globe.
+Additionally, Turkey stands out as one of the most stable countries in the region, offering a peaceful environment and welcoming people of all backgrounds.

-Turkey has a population of 79.51 million (2016, Turkstat), its a largest youth population compared with the TU (Eurostat), and half of the population under the age of 31, The median age in Turkey is 30.2 years (worldometer).
+Turkey has a population of 79.51 million (2016, Turkstat), it has the largest youth population compared with the EU (Eurostat), and half of the population is under the age of 31.
+The median age in Turkey is 30.2 years (Worldometer).

 LOW TAXES & INCENTIVES

 Turkey offers attractive tax incentives to both domestic and foreign investors.
 Corporate Income Tax has been reduced from 30% to 20% in recent years, making it one of the lowest in Europe.
 There are also tax benefits and incentives available in designated areas such as Industrial Zones, Technology Development Zones, and Free Zones, which can provide partial or total exemption from Corporate Income Tax.